Themed Entertainment Association

-The Themed Entertainment Association (TEA) is an international non-profit association that represents creators, developers, designers and producers of themed entertainment.
-It is also noted for its THEA Awards, which were founded in 1995 and are distributed annually in a range of themed entertainment categories.
+The Themed Entertainment Association (TEA) is an international nonprofit association that represents creators, developers, designers and producers of themed entertainment.
+It is also noted for its Thea Awards, which were founded in 1995 and are distributed annually in a range of themed entertainment categories.

 Founding

 The TEA was founded in 1991 by Monty Lunde, a former special effects designer for Disney who had gone on to start the special effects company Technifex with his business partner Rock Hall.
 The TEA mission, as stated in its bylaws, is to facilitate dialogue and communication among its members, to stimulate knowledge and professional growth, and to expand the size, diversity and awareness of the themed entertainment industry.
-Every year since 2007, the TEA has hosted a two-day TEA Summit, 2 days prior to the Thea Awards banquet, showcasing the teams that worked on these award winning projects.
+Every year since 2007, the TEA has hosted a two-day conference, TEA INSPIRE, two days prior to the Thea Awards Gala, showcasing the teams that worked on these award-winning projects.

 Awards

 The TEA presents the annual Thea Awards to projects that exemplify the highest standards of excellence and achievement, including individuals, parks, attractions, exhibits, and experiences in the themed entertainment industry.
-The Thea Awards began in 1994 with a single honoree: Harrison “Buzz” Price, the first recipient of the Thea Lifetime Achievement Award.
+The Thea Awards began in 1994 with a single honoree: Harrison "Buzz" Price, the first recipient of the Thea Lifetime Achievement Award.
 That award is now called the Buzz Price Thea Award for a Lifetime of Outstanding Achievements in his honor.
 The second recipient was Marty Sklar in 1995.
 Bob Gurr was the recipient in 1999.
 In 1996, the Awards for Outstanding Achievement (AOA) were introduced, and ten were distributed.

 In the years since, additional special categories of AOA have been created, ensuring a multi-award event.
 Anyone can nominate a project, but judging is conducted by a committee that includes all past lifetime achievement honorees, one board liaison, and nine members-at-large appointed to three-year terms.
 Award recipients are announced in November and formally presented the following spring.

+30th Annual Thea Award Recipients

+In 2024, Theas were awarded to the following: